 from this mix.
 Unfortunately, word reached the local gamers about the troubles with the overseas versions, including shoddy cabinet builds.
-Within Japan however, this mix was well loved despite a few small issues. (e.g. The quantization of triplets and other steps was refined even more since SuperNOVA 2) Though on the flip side, some of the quantization and synchronizations of some of the older songs inadvertently made them much more difficult (or just different) from playing on the mix from which the songs originated
+Within Japan however, this mix was well loved despite a few small issues. (e.g. The quantization of triplets and other steps was refined even more since SuperNOVA 2 and players had to relearn what they already knew) Though on the flip side, some of the quantization and synchronizations of some of the older songs inadvertently made them much more difficult (or just different) from playing on the mix from which the songs originated